MicrosoftDocs/customer-insights/ci-docs/measures.md

 ### Prerequisites for automatic refresh of a measure

 - A [system refresh must be scheduled](schedule-refresh.md).
-- The custom schedule for a measure must correspond to the system refresh schedule.
+- The custom schedule for a measure must coincide with the system refresh schedule.
   > [!NOTE]
   > If the system refresh date is changed after you have scheduled custom schedules for your measures, your measures won't run.
 Change your measures to match the new system refresh schedule or change the system refresh schedule back.

-### Create refresh schedules for measures
+### Create custom refresh schedules for measures

 Define refresh schedules for one or more measures.
 The currently defined schedule is listed in the **Schedule** column of the measure list.